neurodata/bilateral-connectome/README.md

   browser.
 For me, the built index is stored at `./bilateral-connectome/docs/_build/html/index.html`

 ## Linking Overleaf and writing the paper
+*Coming soon*

+## Questions about the code or paper
+Please get in touch!
+You are welcome to [make an issue](https://github.com/neurodata/bilateral-connectome/issues/new) or email me at bpedigo [ at ] jhu [ dot ] edu.

 <!-- ## Building the book
 *Coming soon* -->